juanuys/juanuys.github.io/_posts/2021-06-22-week-4-pitching.md

 - conversely, live pitches have the benefit of the presenter being able to "read the room" and adapting on the fly
 - pre-recorded pitches can benefit from more dynamic content.
 It's a video, after all!
 This will make it more engaging

+# More fun with Twine

+As the go-to Twine {% cite noauthor_twine_2009 -A %} developer on our team, I've been flexing my muscle a bit as of late trying to get the more advanced features to work, like registering the mobile long-tap event to restart the game, or playing simultaneous audio streams at certain times during the experience.

+Again, the SugarCube {% cite noauthor_sugarcube_nodate -A %} story format did most of the heavy lifting, but I had to apply some programming chops, and get jQuery mobile {% cite jsfoundation_jquery_nodate %} integrated with SugarCube to get some of the more advanced gestures to work.
+The SugarCube documentation is very well written, and it takes me absolutely no time at all to find the feature I need, and implement it.

+I did some additional research to figure out how to get a Twine app to run on mobile, and stumbled upon Apache Cordova {% cite noauthor_apache_nodate %}.
+It turns out, Apache Cordova is an evolution of an older product called PhoneGap, which is something I've tinkered with about 10 years before.

+This is great news, and means that even if we didn't have enough time for a Unity implementation, we had enough tools to make the Twine app run on mobile and tablet, which is our main target platform.

 # Week development log

 ## 2021-06-22